Noisy Sorting Capacity: Proof of Achievability results

 \subsection{Comparison with Existing Algorithms}

-As discussed in the introduction, the algorithms proposed in~\cite{Mohajer2017,Falahatgar2017,Shah2018,Heckel2019,Agarwal2017} all achieve vanishing rates when evaluated in our framework, while the algorithm proposed in~\cite{Feige1994} achieves some non-vanishing rate.
-In~\cite{ren2019}, Ren and Liu proposed an algorithm based on the algorithm in~\cite{Feige1994} that applies to a more general noise setting when the observation noise $p_{ij}$ for the comparison of elements $i$ and $j$ is unknown and could be different for different pairs.
-However, their proposed algorithm does not improve the query complexity upon the algorithm in~\cite{Feige1994} in the original noise setting when the observation noise $p$ is fixed and known.
-Therefore, in this section, we focus on the noisy sorting algorithm proposed in~\cite{Feige1994}.
-We obtain the sorting rate of this algorithm with a refined error analysis.
-It is shown (see Fig.~\ref{fig:comparison}) that the two proposed noisy sorting codes described in Section~\ref{sec:proof-achievability} and Section~\ref{sec:proof-vl-achievability} both strictly improve the sorting rate of the algorithm in~\cite{Feige1994} for all $p \in (0,1/2)$.
+In this section, we compare the rates of the proposed algorithms to that of~\cite{ren2019sample}, which has the best known sorting rate when the noise probability $p$ is unknown.
+Note that the algorithm in~\cite{ren2019sample} represents an extension of the algorithm in~\cite{Feige1994} to accommodate scenarios involving unknown and query-dependent noise levels.
+However, when we narrow our focus to the case of a fixed $p$, the sorting rate of the algorithm in~\cite{ren2019sample} consistently remains upper-bounded by the sorting rate of the algorithm in~\cite{Feige1994}.
+Therefore, in this section, we shift our attention to the algorithm proposed in~\cite{Feige1994}, and obtain its sorting rate through a refined analysis.
+This rate subsequently serves as an upper bound for the sorting rate of the algorithm in \cite{ren2019sample}.
+It is shown (see Fig. ~\ref{fig:comparison}) that the two proposed noisy sorting codes described in Section~\ref{sec:proof-achievability} and Section~\ref{sec:proof-vl-achievability} both strictly improve the sorting rate of the algorithm in~\cite{ren2019sample} for all $p \in (0,1/2)$.

 \emph{\textbf{Noisy Searching using Comparison Trees:}} Consider the noisy searching problem outlined in Section~\ref{sec:noisy-search}.
 The algorithm in~\cite{Feige1994} defines a binary tree $T$, where each node in the tree is labeled with a pair of indices $(i,j)$ representing interval $(\td{\theta}_i,\td{\theta}_j]$, for $0\leq i<j\leq n$.
 The root of the tree is labeled with the index pair $(0,n)$.
 The rest of the tree is defined recursively as follows: For each node with a label $(i,j)$ such that $j-i\ge 2$, two children are generated such that the left child has the label $(i,\ceil{\frac{i+j}{2}})$, and the right child has the label $(\ceil{\frac{i+j}{2}},j)$.
 By the above process, we build a binary tree $T$ that contains $n$ leaves, each representing one of the possible intervals in $\{I_i\}$ (recall the definition of sub-intervals $I_i = (\td{\theta}_{i-1},\td{\theta}_i]$ for $i\in [n-1]$, and $I_n = (\td{\theta}_{n-1},\td{\theta}_n)$).
 To allow searching with noisy queries, the algorithm defines an extended tree $T^{*}$ by attaching a length-$s$ chain of nodes to each leaf node in $T$ having the same label as the leaf node.
 Fig.~\ref{fig:NST} shows an illustration of the trees $T$ and $T^{*}$ for the case when $n=6$ and $s = 3$.